 The authors found that ktape significantly reduced pain and muscle spasms after application and improved lumbar spine function (Mitova et al. 2021).

+In 2022, Llamas-Ramos et al. evaluated the effectiveness of KT on low back pain.
 It was a randomized, controlled, double-blind clinical trial.
 Twenty-eight caregivers and cleaners received a manual therapy program and a KT bandage or a fictional KT (FKT).
 They received two sessions per week for three weeks and a follow-up one month after the last session.
 Pain, range of motion, and function were measured at baseline, at the end of each session, and one month after the last session.

 The authors reported that KT was an effective adjunct to this treatment.
 Although both treatments provided improvements, the authors recommend KT (Llamas-Ramos et al. 2022).